 - Increase your understanding of recovery and performance nutrition, including supplementation

 - Learn how to train hard, not long

-Reverse pyramid training is both basic and specific to any level fitness enthusiast – the beginner, intermediate or advanced individual.
-The reason behind the reverse pyramid routine is the same as any other regimen: to gain as much lean weight or modify body composition in the least amount of time.
+Reverse pyramid training is both basic and specific to any level fitness enthusiast.
+This is the beginner, intermediate or advanced individual.
+The reason behind the reverse pyramid routine is the same as any other regimen.
+To gain as much lean weight or modify body composition in the least amount of time.
 Reverse pyramiding has been around a long time, for over 25 years.

 To start your regimen with reverse pyramiding, you have to thoroughly warm up.
 Ideally, this will be 2-4 sets of light weight and higher reps.
 You can also include some whole body warm ups.
 Keep the weight light.
 Once you are warmed up, go to your heaviest set first.
 Rest, then drop poundage and reps.

 210 x 2 reps